-Made up of three segments - the duodenum, jejunum, and ileum - the small intestine is a 22-foot long muscular tube that breaks down food using enzymes released by the pancreas and bile from the liver.
-Peristalsis also is at work in this organ, moving food through and mixing it with digestive secretions from the pancreas and liver.
+Made up of three segments -- the duodenum, jejunum, and ileum -- the small intestine is a 22-foot long muscular tube that breaks down food using enzymes released by the pancreas and bile from the liver.
+Peristalsis also works in this organ, moving food through and mixing it with digestive juices from the pancreas and liver.

-The liver has multiple functions, but its main function within the digestive system is to process the nutrients absorbed from the small intestine.
+The liver has many functions, but its main job within the digestive system is to process the nutrients absorbed from the small intestine.
 Bile from the liver secreted into the small intestine also plays an important role in digesting fat and some vitamins.

 Colon (large intestine)

 The large intestine is made up of the cecum, the ascending (right) colon, the transverse (across) colon, the descending (left) colon, and the sigmoid colon, which connects to the rectum.

 It normally takes about 36 hours for stool to get through the colon.
 The stool itself is mostly food debris and bacteria.
-These bacteria perform several useful functions, such as synthesizing various vitamins, processing waste products and food particles, and protecting against harmful bacteria.
-When the descending colon becomes full of stool, or feces, it empties its contents into the rectum to begin the process of elimination.
+These “good” bacteria perform several useful functions, such as synthesizing various vitamins, processing waste products and food particles and protecting against harmful bacteria.
+When the descending colon becomes full of stool, or feces, it empties its contents into the rectum to begin the process of elimination (a bowel movement).

-The rectum (Latin for "straight") is an 8-inch chamber that connects the colon to the anus.
-It is the rectum's job to receive stool from the colon, to let the person know that there is stool to be evacuated, and to hold the stool until evacuation happens.
+The rectum is a straight, 8-inch chamber that connects the colon to the anus.
+The rectum's job is to receive stool from the colon, let you know that there is stool to be evacuated (pooped out) and to hold the stool until evacuation happens.
 When anything (gas or stool) comes into the rectum, sensors send a message to the brain.
 The brain then decides if the rectal contents can be released or not.

 The anus is surrounded by sphincter muscles that are important in allowing control of stool.
-The pelvic floor muscle creates an angle between the rectum and the anus that stops stool from coming out when it is not supposed to.
+The pelvic floor muscle creates an angle between the rectum and the anus that stops stool from coming out when it’s not supposed to.
 The internal sphincter is always tight, except when stool enters the rectum.
-It keeps us continent when we are asleep or otherwise unaware of the presence of stool.
+This keeps us continent (prevents us from pooping involuntarily) when we are asleep or otherwise unaware of the presence of stool.